The Fatal Eggs: Plot summary

 The Fatal Eggs can be described as a satirical science fiction novel.
 Its main protagonist is an aging zoologist and specialist in amphibians, Vladimir Ipatyevich Persikov.
 The narration begins in Moscow of the then-future year of 1928, which seems to have overcome the destructive effects of the Russian Civil War and to be quite prosperous.
 After a long period of degradation, research at the Zoological Institute has revived.
 After leaving his microscope for several hours, Persikov suddenly noticed that the out-of-focus microscope has produced a ray of red light since amoeba left under that light showed an impossibly-increased rate of binary fission, reproduce at enormous speeds, and demonstrate unusual aggression.
 Later experiments with large cameras, to produce a larger ray, confirm that the same increased speed of reproduction applied to other organisms, such as frogs, which evolved and produced a next generation within two days.
 Persikov's invention quickly becomes known to journalists and eventually to foreign spies and to the GPU, the Soviet secret service.
 Meanwhile, the country is affected by an unknown disease in domesticated poultry, which results in the extinction of all chickens in Soviet Russia, with the plague stopping at the nation's borders.
-A sovkhoz manager, Aleksandr Semenovich Rokk (whose name is also a pun on the novel's title, Rok meaning fate), receives an official permission to confiscate Persikov's equipment and to use the invention to attempt to restore the chicken populace to the pre-plague level.
+A sovkhoz manager, Aleksandr Semenovich Rokk, receives an official permission to confiscate Persikov's equipment and to use the invention to attempt to restore the chicken populace to the pre-plague level.
 However, the chicken eggs that are imported from outside the country are mistakenly sent to Persikov's laboratory, and the reptile eggs destined for the professor end up in the hands of the farmers.
 As a result, Rokk breeds an enormous quantity of large and overly-aggressive snakes, ostriches and crocodiles, which start attacking people.
 In the panic that follows, Persikov is killed by a mob, which blames him for the appearance of the snakes, and his cameras are smashed.
 The Red Army attempts to hold the snakes back, but only the coming of subzero weather in August, which is described as a deus ex machina, stops the snake invasion.
 An earlier draft has the novel end with the scene of Moscow's complete destruction by the snakes.